caali-hackerman/caali-hackerman.github.io/nextgen_proxy.md

 - `'supportUrl'`: `module.json` support url
 - `'autoUpdateDisabled'`: `null` for legacy mods, `true` or `false` for compatible mods based on `module.json` settings
 - `'packets'`: copy of `"def"` field in `manifest.json`
+- `'dependencies'`: array of module names that this module requires to run (see below)
+  - Note: this is extracted from only the keys of what's in `module.json`.
+The URLs are discarded
+- `'conflicts'`: array of module names that must not be installed in order for this module to run

 ## Module management is now done by the ModuleManager class, which is separate from proxy.js and dispatch
 - Accessible through `mod.manager`